ge-naks/cs214/lecture-notes/lec1.md

     - Compuler translates source code to machine code
         - Source code is readable by humans
         - machine code is binary, understood by CPU
+- Java has a hieracrchical name space
+    - Classes have names like com.sun.foo.bar.MyClass
+    - Methods are specific to a class
+- C has a flat name space
+    - All functions and global variables must have unique names
+- Java has classes and methods
+- C has functions
+    - Functions are just named pieces of code that you can call with parameters
+    - This has some implications:
+        - No implicit parameters
+        - No polymorphism/overloading

 ### Types of errors in C programs
 - Compile Time Error